Tamsin Stuart Art

 Acrylic on canvas panel

-Just had a play to see what came out.
+Got in the mood with a spontaneous snowflake painting.
+Just had a play around to see what formed.

 £50